QuickBooks Error – Your QuickBooks subscription has lapsed – what is this error and how to fix it?

 - When the installation is complete, run QuickBooks and open the company file to see if the error is resolved.

-Contact QuickBooks Desktop Support to fix Subscription has lapsed Error
+Contact QuickBooks Desktop Support to fix the Subscription has lapsed Error